kristofa/kristofa.github.io/_posts/2024-06-01-basic-readonly-sharing-obsidian-notes.md

 - The notes are only shared when we both use and log into the MacBook.
 We log in practically daily so that's not an issue for us.
 - The sync only happens in one direction and we should only edit the recipes in our own folder.
 If I would edit my partner's recipes and he would edit mine the changes would be overwritten on the next sync.
 - The recipes are copied from and to a fixed location in our Obsidian vaults.
 If we would update the location of the recipes in Obsidian we would have to update the scripts or the synching would stop working.
 - We only have two user accounts on our MacBook and the recipes that we share are not secret at all but by copying to `/opt` and making the recipes available to all users part of the user group 'staff', every other regular user would be able to view and copy the notes.
-So it's important to not share any sensitive notes using this approach or make the access more restrictive.
+So it's important to not share any sensitive notes using this approach or if you do make the access more restrictive.

 If you use Obsidian professionally it should be a no-brainer to pay for the Sync product which is a lot safer and doesn't have all these limitations and potential risks.